-Know Facts, Benefits of Ashwagandha and its uses on curing COVID-19
+Know Facts, Health Benefits of Ashwagandha and its uses on curing COVID-19

 What is Ashwagandha?
 You may have seen this plant showing up in your favorite menu items, blogs, and grocery store, but what does it do?
 Welcome to your new favorite superfood.

 Considered “nature’s gift to mankind,” Ashwagandha is an incredible adaptogen, which helps your body manage stress.
 It can increase brain function and memory, reduce stress and anxiety levels, reduce inflammation, and more*.

 Its scientific names are Withania Somnifera, Indian Ginseng, and Winter Cherry.
 Ashwagandha means “smell of the stallion” for the plant’s natural odor and strength-building ability, and somnifera meaning “sleep-inducing.”
 It’s a strong plant that thrives where other plants wither.

 This root’s use can be traced back over 3,000 years in the Indian system Ayurveda.
 Through Ayurveda, Ashwagandha is utilized to promote physical and mental health, vitality, longevity, and resistance against infections and diseases.
 It’s nested under the rasayana family, which is a rejuvenating, life-extending herb classification.

 What’s Inside Ashwagandha?

 - Excellent anti-inflammatory agents

 - The protein responsible for the antimicrobial activity that kills microorganisms before they have the chance to grow and spread in the body